Family Provision Claims | By Lawyers

 • Item icon Advising the client about the claim

-It is important to give realistic advice to the client about what outcome they can expect and therefore what approach they are to take to negotiations and offers of settlement.
-Where the claimant is competing for provision with a spouse or partner of the deceased it is important to realise that, as ...
+It is important to give realistic advice to the claimant about what outcome they can expect and therefore what approach they are to take to negotiations and offers of settlement.
+Where the claimant is competing for provision with a spouse or partner they need to remember that, as a general rule, ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.